codm/atmega32-arduino/README.md

 # ATMega32 Arduino Pinout

+> Please use the excellent MightyCore for the ATMega32 https://github.com/MCUdude/MightyCore

 This is an AVR ATMega32 pinout definition for the Arduino framework.
 Just copy the files into your arduino/hardware/avr/ folder and select cod.m Atmega32-16PU as target device with an 16MhZ clockrate.
 This clock